RichardYDepestre/Module-01_Kickstarting-with-Excel/README.md

 # Kickstarting with Excel
   This project serves as an introduction to Data Analysis using Excel.\
-  We must analyze raw data abut crowd-funded projects initiated all over the globe, and uncover any *hidden trends*.
+  We must analyze raw data about crowd-funded projects initiated all over the globe, and uncover any *hidden trends*.

 ## Overview of Project
   This project is to present Louise, whom requested the analysis, with our findings.
 We will use data analysis